matthewrfellows/Misc/fundingcircle/fcfredapi/README.md

    cd into the "fcfredapi" directory

-   To run in the REPL:
+   To run in the REPL --
-      type `lein repl`
+      type `lein repl`;
       at the REPL prompt, type `(fred/retrieve-all-series)`

    Or, to run from the command line, first make an uberjar, `lein uberjar`, cd into "target/uberjar" and then:

-    `java -jar fcfredapi-0.1.0-standalone.jar fred`
+    java -jar fcfredapi-0.1.0-standalone.jar fred

 ## Other